google/reflectable.dart/reflectable/README.md

 test files in `test`, this would typically be
 `pub run reflectable:reflectable_builder test/*_test.dart`.

-Note that it is necessary to generate code for the same set of programs every time you run `reflectable_builder`.
+Note that you should generate code for the _same_ set of root libraries every time you run `reflectable_builder`.
 This is because the build framework stores data about the code generation in a single database in the directory `.dart_tool`, so you will get complaints about inconsistencies if you switch from generating code for `web/myProgram.dart` to generating code for `web/myOtherProgram.dart`.

-In that case, delete all files named `*.reflectable.dart`, and the directory `.dart_tool`.
-Then generate code for all programs together, or at least all those programs that you are currently working on.
+If and when you need to generate code for another set of programs, delete all files named `*.reflectable.dart`, and the directory `.dart_tool`.

 Also note that it is necessary to perform this code generation step if you use reflectable directly *or indirectly* by depending on a package that